Haileybury School of Mines: Guest Lecture Series

 Abstract

-Pressure Hydrometallurgy for processing of certain minerals has gained widespread acceptance over the past 70 years, largely pioneered in Canada by the former Sherritt-Gordon Mines at their Processing and Research Facilities, located in Fort Saskatchewan, Alberta.
+Pressure Hydrometallurgy for processing certain minerals has gained widespread acceptance over the past 70 years, largely pioneered in Canada by the former Sherritt-Gordon Mines at their Processing and Research Facilities located in Fort Saskatchewan, Alberta.
 This work led to the adoption of pressure autoclaves to perform a variety of applications of either leaching payable metals or conditioning the minerals to enhance downstream recovery.

 About the Speaker

 Paul Tucker received his Bachelor of Applied Science in Mechanical Engineering from the University of Waterloo.
-He began his career with Simon-Carves and was trained as a Coal Preparation Engineer spending more than a decade engineering, commissioning and operating coal preparation plants in Canada and South Africa.
+He began his career with Simon-Carves and was trained as a Coal Preparation Engineer, spending more than a decade engineering, commissioning and operating coal preparation plants in Canada and South Africa.
 He then joined Kilborn and spent 10 years as part of a Team that delivered 10 autoclaves, the last being Bulong.
-He then moved over to Kvaerner Davy and contributed the operational readiness plan for Cawse.
+He then moved over to Kvaerner Davy and contributed to the operational readiness plan for Cawse.
 Paul was then seconded to Anaconda Nickel NL in 1999 as a Commissioning Engineer to assist with the start-up of their Murrin Murrin Operation and subsequently as De-bottlenecking Engineer in 2001.
 He then returned to mining operations and ended up with Sherritt as Area Manager Leach and CCD for the Moa Nickel Expansion in Cuba.
 Joining Fluor, he led a Team that delivered 2 autoclaves for Vale at their Canadian Long Harbour Nickel-Cobalt-Copper Hydrometallurgical Plant.
-He is now Manager of Engineering with Bantrel located in Toronto.
+He is now the Manager of Engineering with Bantrel, which is located in Toronto.

 Watch the recordings: